 That was my first memory of fried chicken.

-Once sauced chicken became popular, the non-sauced version began to be called huraideu (후라이드), borrowed from the English word “fried.”
-For those who couldn’t decide between the two, restaurants introduced the now-famous compromise: yangnyeom-ban, huraideu-ban (양념 반, 후라이드 반) — half sauced, half fried.
+Once sauced chicken became popular, the non-sauced version began to be called huraideu (후라이드), borrowed from the English word "fried."
+For those who couldn't decide, restaurants introduced the now-famous compromise: yangnyeom-ban huraideu-ban (양념반 후라이드반) — half sauced, half fried.

-Before long, fried chicken and beer became inseparable.
+Either way, fried chicken and beer became inseparable.
 Koreans call it chimaek (치맥), from chikin and maekju (맥주).
-On Friday nights people gather with friends, order delivery, and share chicken with cold beer.
-It has become part of the atmosphere of bulgeum (불금), the feeling that the workweek is finally over.
+On Friday nights, people gather with friends, order delivery, and share chicken with cold beer.
+It has become part of the atmosphere of bulgeum (불금) — the feeling that the workweek is finally over.

 Fried chicken in Korea is not just food.
 It became a ritual.

-I remember admiring those large buckets filled with pieces of chicken.
-The taste was different from the Korean versions I knew, but what fascinated me most was that you could choose the parts you wanted.
-In Korea you usually ordered the whole bird, which meant there were only two drumsticks.
+The first foreign fried chicken I encountered was KFC.
+To me, that was the original version from abroad.
+I remember admiring those large buckets.
+The taste was different, but what fascinated me most was that you could choose the parts you wanted.
+In Korea, you ordered the whole bird — which meant only two drumsticks.
 Someone always had to compete for them.
 If your rank in the family was low, you might end up with a chicken neck instead.
-At KFC it suddenly felt as if the drumsticks were endless.

-This frying tradition also produced some uniquely named dishes such as chicken-fried chicken and chicken-fried steak.
-I remember being puzzled at first.
-Chicken-fried steak, despite its name, contains no chicken at all.
-The name simply refers to the cooking method.
-A thin beef steak is coated in the same seasoned batter used for fried chicken, then deep-fried and served with a thick peppery gravy.
-Sometimes fried chicken even appears on top of a Belgian waffle, a dish known as chicken and waffles, often served in portions so large that even visitors from other states stare in surprise.
+The frying tradition in America also produced some uniquely named dishes.
+Chicken-fried steak puzzled me at first — it contains no chicken at all.
+The name refers to the method: a thin beef steak coated in the same batter and deep-fried.
+Sometimes fried chicken appears on top of a Belgian waffle, in portions so large that even visitors from other states stare.

 Among the many things I encountered, the most pleasant discovery was finding something that felt like an American version of my chimaek ritual: hot wings and beer.

-The flavor was intensely spicy and vinegary, very different from Korean yangnyeom sauces.
-At first it took some time for the taste to grow on me.
-In Texas, places like Pluckers offered wings with spice levels ranging from mild all the way to something called “Armageddon.”
+The flavor was intensely spicy and vinegary — very different from Korean yangnyeom sauces.
+It took time for the taste to grow on me.
+In Texas, places like Pluckers offered wings with spice levels ranging from mild all the way to something called "Armageddon."
 I can handle spicy food, but that was a different level entirely — the kind of heat that requires generous gulps of beer just to keep going.
-Much like the role of chikin-mu in Korea, wings are usually served with celery sticks and thick mayonnaise-based dipping sauces.
+Much like chikin-mu in Korea, wings come with celery sticks and thick dipping sauces.

-The ritual felt familiar: fried chicken, beer, and something crisp on the side, yet each place revealed its own subtle differences.
+The ritual felt familiar: fried chicken, beer, and something crisp on the side.
+Yet each place revealed its own differences.

 I still like KFC.
 But recently I noticed something unexpected.
 In some countries the menu now includes Korean-inspired flavors: Korean spicy chicken burgers, Korean-style fried chicken, even limited promotions tied to Korean pop culture.

-Every Friday we still look forward to chimaek Friday.
-Whether in Korea or elsewhere, the ritual continues, sometimes with a slightly different setup depending on where we are.
+Every Friday we still look forward to chimaek.
+Whether in Korea or elsewhere, the ritual continues — sometimes with a slightly different setup depending on where we are.
 It has become a small weekly tradition, something that quietly resets the rhythm of the week.

-What began for me as a rare childhood treat—a whole fried chicken from a small shop in a market alley—has now become a global food trend.
-Even though I can now afford a whole chicken for myself, and no longer have to compete with anyone else for drumsticks, my mind still returns to that small shop near the market in the village where I grew up, and to the simple taste of tongdak shared on a special day.
+What began for me as a rare childhood treat — a whole fried chicken from a small shop in a market alley — has now become a global food trend.
+Even though I can now afford a whole chicken for myself, and no longer have to compete with anyone for drumsticks, my mind still returns to that small shop near the market, and to the simple taste of tongdak shared on a special day.